pandorabots-admin/docs/pages/aiml-reference.md

 The style element specifies that the interval should be returned in years.

 It is important to bear in mind that if the date tag is used without formatting, this will be the date from midnight, eg: 29th February 2020 00:00 rather than 29th February 2020 18:47:23 which will be important if dealing with hours, minutes and seconds.
 Note also the %z parameter.
-This is used to specify the timezone difference from UTC either +hhmm or -hhmm, which again should be used in the date part of the interval tag to customise it for your timezone.
-Pandorabots does not support %Z (uppercase) and %z (lowercase) should always be used instead.
+This is used to specify the timezone difference from UTC either +hhmm or -hhmm, which should be used in the date part of the interval tag to customise it for your timezone.
+Do not use %Z (uppercase) in the date format.
+For the "to" and "from" attributes of the interval tag, Pandorabots only supports the 5 date standards as listed above, none of which use the timezone name (%Z), just the time offset (%z).

-Here is and example where we use formatting in the date tag to calculate the number of hours since midnight.
+Here is an example where we use formatting in the date tag to calculate the number of hours since midnight.

     <category>
     <pattern>HOW MANY HOURS SINCE MIDNIGHT</pattern>